 |Kuratowski's Closure-Complement Cornucopia|

 |For info on the closure-complement theorem, see Gardner and Jackson’s extensive paper

 [2008 GJ AB.
 J. Gardner, Marcel Jackson, The Kuratowski Closure-Complement Theorem, New Zealand J. Math., v.
-38, 2008, pp. 9‑44.].
+38, 2008, pp. 9‑44.] and

 David Sherman’s informative Monthly article

 [2010 Sherman ADavid Sherman, Variations on Kuratowski's 14‑Set Theorem, Amer.
 Math.
 Monthly, v.
 117 no. 2, 2010, pp. 113‑123.].

 One of the most prolific authors to expand on Kuratowski’s result, and the first to do so, was Ukrainian mathematician Miron Zarycki (1889‑1961).
 His Ph.D. dissertation